 High schools and universities have suspended and even dismissed players due to their presence on social media.
 It has become more frequent as coaches, administrators, and parents have learned how to police the social media platforms and discover less than savory conversation.
 Most of the time, the teenagers don’t think in the moment and appreciate the gravity of their online presence.
 However, the i-SAFE Foundation discovered in a bullying statistic that 1 in 3 youngsters experience cyber-threats online.
 In fact, 25% of teens have been bullied through social media repeatedly.

-Working with a TV service provider, buying TV time, newspaper ads, bench ads, and other marketing channels can be too expensive for a school’s budget.
+marketing channels can be too expensive for a school’s budget.
 People are sensitive to how schools spend their money, so extra costs such as marketing are heavily scrutinized.
 Social media platforms offer a free marketing option that actually performs better than most paid options.
 The concept of sharing stories and information freely offers an infinite reach that is bolstered through the personal touch it requires.
 Communities are more willing to read news and stories from a student-athlete or coach than paid advertisement.

 #6: Students create positive image for recruiting